elbitapmoC/bp26/README.md

-  # Generate PDF Documents
+  # Bazell Resume | UI Engineer

-  This is a code bundle for Generate PDF Documents.
+  This is a code bundle for Bazell Resume | UI Engineer.
 The original project is available at https://www.figma.com/design/yhUC06KLoCjBMpJCpEPbMt/Generate-PDF-Documents.

   ## Running the code